lucaswerkmeister/m3api/README.md

 - It is **minimal**: It wraps the MediaWiki API, without much more.
-  This library does not have many abstractions above the API, as you might find in other libraries (“get page”, “make edit”).
+  This library does not have many abstractions above the API, as you might find in other libraries (“get page”, “make edit”);
-  It’s for people who are comfortable working with the API directly – you pass in the same parameters that you’d find in e.g. the [API sandbox][], and get back the original MediaWiki response, JSON-decoded.
+  instead, these are left to [§ extension packages](#Extension-packages), see below. m3api itself is for people who are comfortable working with the API directly – you pass in the same parameters that you’d find in e.g. the [API sandbox][], and get back the original MediaWiki response, JSON-decoded.
   (And if you use the API sandbox, check out [this user script][m3api-ApiSandbox-helper]!)